Rivaroxaban (By mouth)

 Treats and prevents blood clots, which lowers the risk of stroke, deep vein thrombosis (DVT), pulmonary embolism (PE), and similar conditions.
 This medicine is a blood thinner.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to rivaroxaban or have severe bleeding.
+Do not use it if you had an allergic reaction to rivaroxaban, or you have severe bleeding.

 How to Use This Medicine:

 - Take this medicine as directed, and take it at the same time each day.

 - 10-milligram (mg) tablet: Take with or without food.

 - 15-mg or 20-mg tablet: Take with food.

 - If you cannot swallow the tablets, you may crush the tablet and mix it with applesauce.
 Eat some food after you swallow the mixture.